akai-org/ClubHub-Backend/documentation.md

 stores buisness logic and service functions (functions related to user operations)
 - /utils
 stores utility functions and helpers like loger, email format validation, hashing function etc.
-- /databse
+- /respositories
-stores files with databse classes and functions neccesary to manage databse(should be created as dependencie for easy and flexible changeof  databse)
+stores files with databse classes and functions neccesary to manage databse(should be created as dependencie for easy and flexible change of  database) also stores model, schema definition.
+For example mongoose databse schemas etc.

 ### My Definition of Controller, Service, Middleware used in code managment
 Controller vs Sevice vs Middleware